-In FY 2014, a \$3,587,530 maintenance dredging contract of both the 38-foot and 35-foot project channels was completed between 17 February and 30 March 2014.
-In addition, an \$800,000 leased equipment contract to create and maintain disposal capacity at the Wilmington South disposal area was also accomplished.
+In FY 2015, a \$2,298,049 maintenance dredging contract of both the 38-foot and 35-foot project channels was completed between 08 August and 02 September 2015.
+In addition, a leased equipment contract supported by Army Corps hired labor was performed to ditch, dry and drain the Wilmington North disposal area.

-The following work will be accomplished in FY 2015: Monthly channel exams and issuance of channel statements to the maritime community, two (2) annual maintenance dredging contracts (November/December 2014 and June/July 2015), and disposal area maintenance and construction activities by both hired-labor and leased equipment contract.
-In addition, both technical and environmental support services will be funded.
+The following work will be accomplished in FY 2016: Monthly channel condition surveys and issuance of channel statements to the maritime community, disposal area maintenance and construction activities by in house hired-labor group and both technical and environmental support services will be funded.